 Dry mouth is a symptom often associated with the use of cannabis (marijuana).
 Also known by the terms ‘pasty mouth’ and ‘cotton mouth’, dry mouth can prove to be quite an unpleasant feeling.
 However, many people nowadays are wondering whether hemp-derived CBD can cause dry mouth as well?
-This post looks to answer this question, as well as the different ways users can tackle this problem.
+This post will answer that question, and explain what you can do.

 Before we delve into these questions, let’s take a brief look into the science behind the dry mouth.

 The scientific name for dry mouth or cotton mouth is Xerostomia.
 It is a reduced salivary flow that causes an unpleasant dry sensation in the mouth.